awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-import-or-generate-private-key-and-certificate.md

    exit
    ```

-After you complete these steps, go to [Configure the Web Server](ssl-offload-configure-web-server.md)\.
+After you complete these steps, go to [Step 3: Configure the Web Server](ssl-offload-configure-web-server.md)\.